aayushBhansali/Snake/README.md

 # Snake
-Implementing the snake game using vanilla JS.
+Implementing the snake game using JS.